Wendy Alexander

-Wendy Cowan Alexander, Baroness Alexander of Cleveden (born 27 June 1963) is a Scottish politician Life Peer and the former Member of the Scottish Parliament (MSP) for Paisley North from 1999 until 2011.
-She held various Scottish Government cabinet posts and was the Leader of the UK Labour Party in Scotland from 2007 to 2008.
+Wendy Cowan Alexander, Baroness Alexander of Cleveden (born 27 June 1963) is a Scottish former politician and life peer appointed in 2025.
+She represented Paisley North in the Scottish Parliament from 1999 to 2011, held several ministerial posts, and led Scottish Labour from 2007 to 2008.

-After leaving politics, she was appointed Associate Dean of Global Business and Associate Dean for Degree Programmes and Career Services at the London Business School.
-From 2015 to late 2024 she was Vice-Principal (International) and Professor of International Education by the University of Dundee.
+Alexander became a trustee of the British Council in 2022 and its deputy chair in December 2024.
+She became chair of the Electrotechnical Sector Joint Industry Board in January 2025.
+Since January 2026, she has served on the House of Lords Liaison Committee and the Numeracy for Life Committee.
+She is also a member of the Investment Advisory Board of Scottish Equity Partners.

-In March 2016 she was elected a Fellow of the Royal Society of Edinburgh for her work for the university sector.
-On 30 November 2017, she was appointed as the Scottish Government Trade and Investment Envoy for Higher Education.
+She was elected a Fellow of the Royal Society of Edinburgh in March 2016.
+In November 2017, she was appointed the Scottish Government's Trade and Investment Envoy for Higher Education.
+From 2021 to 2025, Alexander chaired the International Education Advisory Board of Times Higher Education and served on the UK Education Sector Advisory Group, supported by the Department for International Trade and the Department for Education.
+From 2017 to 2025, she served as a patron of Social Investment Scotland.

-Alexander is a member of UK Government's DIT/DfE Education Sector Advisory Group and chairs the Global Advisory Board of the Times Higher Education Student.
+Alexander worked in international higher education, initially as a member of the leadership team at London Business School from 2012 to 2015 and subsequently as Vice-Principal (International) and Professor of International Education at the University of Dundee from 2015 to 2024.

 Early life and education

 Alexander was born on 27 June 1963 in Glasgow, Scotland to Joyce and Douglas Alexander.
-She has a younger brother, Labour Party politician Douglas Alexander, who has served as a Member of Parliament and in the Cabinet of the United Kingdom.
+She has a younger brother, Labour Party politician Douglas Alexander, who has served as an MP and the UK cabinet minister.

-Alexander attended Park Mains High School in Erskine and won a scholarship to Lester B. Pearson United World College of the Pacific in British Columbia before studying at the University of Glasgow, where she graduated with a First Class MA (Hons) in Economic and Modern History.
-She later gained a postgraduate MA in Industrial Relations from the University of Warwick, and an MBA from INSEAD.
-She was awarded an honorary degree from the University of Strathclyde in 2007.
+Alexander attended Park Mains High School in Erskine and Lester B. Pearson United World College of the Pacific in British Columbia.
+She graduated from the University of Glasgow with a first-class MA (Hons), followed by a postgraduate MA from the University of Warwick and an MBA from INSEAD in 1994.
+She holds honorary degrees from the University of Strathclyde, awarded in 2007, and the University of the West of Scotland, awarded in 2012.

 Early career

-After her MBA, Alexander worked for Booz & Co., an international management consultancy, undertaking assignments in Europe, Asia, North America and Australasia.
+After her MBA, Alexander joined the management consultancy Booz & Co., working across in Europe, Asia, North America, and Australasia.

 Adviser to Donald Dewar

-Following Labour's landslide victory at the 1997 general election, Alexander was appointed Special Adviser to Donald Dewar when he became Secretary of State for Scotland.
-She was deeply involved in the preparation of the White Paper on devolution, the Scotland Act 1998 and preparations for the establishment of the Scottish Parliament, all matters she had published on during the 1990s.
+In 1997, Alexander was appointed Special Adviser to Donald Dewar, then Secretary of State for Scotland.
+She worked on the Scottish devolution white paper, the Scotland Act 1998, and plans for the establishment of the Scottish Parliament.